Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 Ferd found himself feeling a bit foot-itchy.
 He wanted to explore Folctha.

 Genn looked over from his spot on the big, soft ‘couch’ they were resting on, obviously feeling the same ideas.
-“What should we do now, Ferd?”
+"What should we do now, Ferd?"

 The answer to that was easy.
 Ferd and his men said their goodbyes, then set out on an adventure.